httptoolkit/react-reverse-portal/README.md

 How does it work under the hood?

-### `portals.createPortalNode`
+### `portals.createHtmlPortalNode`

 This creates a detached DOM node, with a little extra functionality attached to allow transmitting props later on.

-This node will contain your portal contents later, and eventually be attached in the target location.
-By default it's a `div`, but you can pass your tag of choice (as a string) to override this if necessary.
-It's a plain DOM node, so you can mutate it to set any required props (e.g. `className`) with the standard DOM APIs.
+This node will contain your portal contents later, within a `<div>`, and will eventually be attached in the target location.
+Its plain DOM node is available at `.element`, so you can mutate that to set any required props (e.g. `className`) with the standard DOM APIs.

+### `portals.createSvgPortalNode`

+This creates a detached SVG DOM node.
+It works identically to the node from `createHtmlPortalNode`, except it will work with SVG elements.
+Content is placed within a `<g>` instead of a `<div>`.

+An error will be thrown if you attempt to use a HTML node for SVG content, or a SVG node for HTML content, because browsers do not support this.

 ### `portals.InPortal`